dmcneil/typedsv/README.md

 ]
 ```

-Or parse a range of lines:
+Parse a range of lines:

 ```
 1,"John","Doe"